vic/typhon/README.md

 Set your editor to use soft-tabs at two spaces for ruby code, no hard-tabs for python code.
-Configure your editor to automatically remove trailing whitespace and keep an empty new-line at the end of file.
+Configure your editor to automatically remove trailing whitespace and be sure to leave an empty new-line at the end of file.

-Try keep source code as readable as possible, that is, use proper indentation, spaces between method definitions, skip parens in ruby where it makes sense (most if expressions), add source comments and TODO tags if needed.
+Try keep source code as readable as possible, that is, use proper indentation, an empty new-line between method definitions, skip parens in ruby where it makes sense (most if expressions), add source comments with links to python design/algorithm documents if applicable, add TODO/FIXME tags if needed.

 ## Logo